NiklasElsaesser/FaceBias/README.md

 - 20 Pictures of Anna
 - 71 Pictures of Bernice

 in which they show happy facial expressions.
-Furthermore taking multiple Pictures of two Men:
+Furthermore taking multiple pictures of two Men:
 - 62 Pictures of Jan
 - 66 Pictures of Niklas